Jira MCP server

 pip install -e .

-1. Configure Jira credentials in a .env file:
+1. Configure your Jira credentials by creating an .env file with:

 JIRA_URL=https://your-domain.atlassian.net